Teachers who buy classroom supplies with their own money cry foul on Republican tax plan

 Republicans argue that the code will be easier to use and that most taxpayers will benefit from a doubling of the standard deduction.

-Yoder said he has “great respect and admiration” for teachers and believes the tax overhaul would benefit them even more.
+Yoder said he has “great respect and admiration” for teachers and would support restoring the deduction if it was proposed.
+But he believes the tax overhaul would benefit them even more.
 He said that under the House's plan an Overland Park public school teacher making a median salary of $54,000 would save more than $1,800.

 “What teacher wouldn't take the trade off of giving up a deduction that saves $62.50 for a simpler tax code that saves them more than $1,800?,” Yoder said.
 “This is just one of many deductions and exemptions for individuals and businesses that are being cleared out to pave the way for a simpler and fairer code."